-I’m all about doing plenty of research before I visit a new community.
-I make a list of must-sees, but I also try and add a few off-the-beaten-path places.
+I enjoy doing a little research before I visit a new community.
+I make a mental list of must-sees, and always try to add a few off-the-beaten-path places to my list of things to do.

-Here’s a list of five such places that many locals may not even know about, but that I would highly recommend visiting in Hendricks County, Indiana.
+Here are five such places that many locals may not even know about, but that I would highly recommend when visiting Hendricks County, Indiana.

 1. Burnett Woods Nature Preserve